PLOS/ambraproject/Ingestible-Package-Guide.md

 #### Figure and Table Size Types

-1. `original` - The original image in its maximum resolution.
+1. `original` - The original image at its maximum resolution.
 2. `large` - Used in the stand-alone image view and the image viewer.
 Should be able to fit on a standard computer screen.
 3. `medium` - Used on the homepage.
 Should be less than half the size of the large version.
 4. `small` - Used in issues and the current issue on the homepage.
 Should be less than half the size of the medium version.